 At the urgent request of independent investors, the US Commodities Futures Trading Commission (CFTC) has commented several times on allegations of silver price manipulation.
 Its most recent investigation, which was confirmed in 2008 and closed in 2013, did not result in any charges.

 However, banks such as JPMorgan have nevertheless been hit with silver price manipulation lawsuits.
-Amid the CFTC investigation, both JPMorgan and HSBC (NYSE:HSBC) faced two separate lawsuits in October 2010 related the manipulation of silver futures via large short positions.
+Amid the CFTC investigation, both JPMorgan and HSBC (NYSE:HSBC) faced two separate lawsuits in October 2010 related to the manipulation of silver futures via large short positions.

 Are silver prices rigged?
-2011 edition
+2011 debate

 Back in 2011, INN asked readers the question, “Do you believe the silver market is rigged?” with 66 percent of respondents answering, “Yes.”
 At the time, INN shared the results with some of the most notable names in the precious metals market, and a few were kind enough to comment.